omicscodeathon/brainroute/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/omicscodeathon/mtoralzml.svg)](https://GitHub.com/omicscodeathon/mtoralzml/graphs/contributors/)
 [![Github tag](https://badgen.net/github/tag/omicscodeathon/mtoralzml)](https://github.com/omicscodeathon/mtoralzml/tags/)

-**NeuroGate** is an open-source computational platform designed to predict blood–brain barrier (BBB) permeability of drug candidates, leveraging artificial intelligence to accelerate drug discovery.
+**BrainRoute** is an open-source computational platform designed to predict blood–brain barrier (BBB) permeability of drug candidates, leveraging artificial intelligence to accelerate drug discovery.
 The project serves as a resource for advancing research in central nervous system (CNS) therapeutics and supporting the development of novel treatment strategies.

 ---

 ## Overview

-NeuroGate is an interactive platform designed to predict the blood–brain barrier (BBB) permeability of small molecules, addressing a key challenge in central nervous system (CNS) drug discovery.
+BrainRoute is an interactive platform designed to predict the blood–brain barrier (BBB) permeability of small molecules, addressing a key challenge in central nervous system (CNS) drug discovery.
 The BBB acts as a highly selective barrier, limiting the entry of therapeutic agents into the brain, which complicates the development of treatments for neurodegenerative diseases.

-NeuroGate combines machine learning models and neural network approaches with molecular datasets to predict BBB permeability accurately.
+BrainRoute combines machine learning models and neural network approaches with molecular datasets to predict BBB permeability accurately.
 Traditional models like K-Nearest Neighbors (KNN) have demonstrated high predictive performance (F1 score: 92%), highlighting the value of classical methods, particularly for limited or complex datasets.

 The platform integrates a large language model (LLM) to provide contextual, molecule-specific insights.
 For each compound, users can ask questions and receive answers informed by predicted BBB permeability, confidence scores, and molecular properties such as molecular weight and lipophilicity.
 All interactions, predictions, and chat histories can be downloaded as CSV files for offline analysis and research documentation.

-NeuroGate offers a user-friendly interface built with Python Streamlit, featuring a responsive design, custom CSS styling, and session-based caching to ensure fast loading of models and prediction results.
+BrainRoute offers a user-friendly interface built with Python Streamlit, featuring a responsive design, custom CSS styling, and session-based caching to ensure fast loading of models and prediction results.
 This makes the platform intuitive, interactive, and suitable for researchers exploring CNS drug candidates.

-To showcase its practical utility, NeuroGate was applied to mTOR pathway inhibitors, relevant to Alzheimer’s disease pathology, allowing researchers to rapidly assess BBB permeability and prioritize therapeutic candidates for further investigation.
+To showcase its practical utility, BrainRoute was applied to mTOR pathway inhibitors, relevant to Alzheimer’s disease pathology, allowing researchers to rapidly assess BBB permeability and prioritize therapeutic candidates for further investigation.

-Overall, NeuroGate provides a comprehensive, interdisciplinary pipeline for accelerating preclinical CNS research, combining predictive modeling with contextual AI-driven insights to support drug discovery.
+Overall, BrainRoute provides a comprehensive, interdisciplinary pipeline for accelerating preclinical CNS research, combining predictive modeling with contextual AI-driven insights to support drug discovery.

 ---